quangnhat185/Advance_DeepSORT_YOLOv4/README.md

   - The user select object to track using ROI
   - Plotting travelling distance over time as side window (normal plot)
   - Plotting average speed over time as side window (bar chart, it should plott different color for acclerating, medium speed, and walking)
-  - Plotting the total amount of acclerating, walking, and medium speed
   - Cropping the object and move it to a side window

 **Example:** Tracking CR7 from a football math footage